ishandutta2007/free-api/README.md

  - Bank card identification (can be called online) : Support for mainstream bank card numbers Identify and return the card issuer and —— <a href="https://www.free-api.com/doc/12" target='_blank'> Interface address </a>

- <b > Driver's license recognition (can be called online) : Supports identification of key fields on the front page of the motor vehicle driver's license, including —— <a href = "https://www.free-api.com / doc / 13 "target = '_ blank'> Interface address </a>
+ - Driver's license recognition (can be called online) : Supports identification of key fields on the front page of the motor vehicle driver's license, including —— <a href = "https://www.free-api.com / doc / 13 "target = '_ blank'> Interface address </a>

  - Driver ID recognition (optional Line call) : Supports identification of key fields on the front page of the motor vehicle driving license, including —— <a href = "https://www.free-api.com/doc/14" target = '_ blank'> Interface address </a>